Jooyeshgar/FreeAmir/README.md

 ## Amir: Free Laravel Accounting Software (فارسی)

+**Important Notice:** Amir is currently under **development** and is not yet ready for production use.
+We are actively working on development and will announce the official release date soon.
+Stay tuned!

 **Introduction:**

-Amir is a free and open-source accounting software written in Laravel, designed specifically for Iranian businesses and individuals (فارسی پشتیبانی).
-It aims to provide a user-friendly and comprehensive solution for managing finances, with features tailored to the specific needs of Iranian users, including support for Iranian tax regulations (مالیات).
+**Amir** is a free and open-source accounting software written in Laravel, designed specifically for Iranian businesses and individuals.
+It aims to provide a user-friendly and comprehensive solution for managing finances, with features tailored to the specific needs of Iranian users, including support for Iranian tax regulations.

 **Features:**